isaacbernat/presentations/optimise/final.md

 ???

 ### ASK ABOUT TIME ESTIMATING SPEEDUP

-Well known algorithm that does the job.
-The first version would probably be good enough for most cases, but it can be further simplified as we see below.

 If the functionality needed can be found in a trusted library it's probably a good idea to try that first before reimplementing it (and not just for performance reasons).